Man-of-Mischief/Man-of-Mischief/README.md

 ### AWS Cloud
 I have extensive experience in AWS cloud services such as EC2, S3, Route53, VPC and more.
 I'm also familiar with AWS CLI.

+### Terraform
+I have experience using Terraform to manage infrastructure as code.
+I can write Terraform configuration files to define infrastructure resources such as virtual machines, vpc creation, and networking components on AWS.
+Additionally, I can leverage Terraform modules and providers to simplify infrastructure management and ensure best practices are followed.

 ### Linux Administration
 I'm proficient in Linux administration and have experience in managing Linux servers, troubleshooting issues, and deploying applications on Linux.